 - I messed up.
 I intended to write you back but I got distracted and lost track of your email.

 Let me make this crystal clear: I don't send spam.
 If you think you're receiving unsolicited commercial email from me there are three possible explanations:

 - If you're getting my "Ambrosio BDSM News" emails, you might have subscribed to that mailing list and replied to the confirmation message.
 If you don't want those mailings then you can send an email to the "unsubscribe email address" listed at the bottom of the message.
 Don't send me a message asking me to remove you from the mailing list.
-That is very time consuming and I'm a very busy person.
 It's just as easy for you to send an email to the "unsubscribe email address" as it is to send me a curt note ordering me to unsubscribe you.
 It's also more efficient, effective, and polite.

 - If you've received a personal ad from me then most like you've subscribed to the "BDSM Texas Personals Mailing List" a long time ago.
 It's a rarely used mailing list and I think I'm the only subscriber who actually posts to it.
 If you don't want those mailings, simply send an email to email@example.com .